Boy, do I love lists of everything. They are concrete, they are concentrated and you can soak up a ton of helpful information in just a few minutes.

 This is particularly important if you’re someone who works on the computer a lot.

-It’s incredibly easy to clutter your computer with files until one day you find yourself doing a simple computer task 3 x times longer than it could be.
+It’s incredibly easy to clutter your computer with all the files until one day you find yourself doing a simple computer task three times longer than you could.

 16. Sort your photos into folders.